 This is a unique place where old fashioned Texas culture and certain elements of a big modern city coexist in almost perfect harmony.
 We enjoy breakfast in a quaint little Mexican eatery similar to those in many Texas towns.
 We then eat lunch in a quirky taco shop run by, who we guess are younger city folk who've brought the "hip food truck" dining format to this tiny town.
 After all, Marfa has a history of drawing in creative types who bring their own ideas and ambitions.
 Maybe it's the allure of a secluded lifestyle.
 Maybe it's the plethora of natural light beaming all around.
 Maybe it's the wide open spaces that allow much freedom to create.
 And maybe we're just here to witness a little magic ourselves.
 Whatever it is, there is no mistaking that there's something peculiar in the air out here.

 In the 1970s' a well known artist named Donald Judd migrated here from New York City.
 Since then Marfa has become an international hub for contemporary art.
-A stranger getting coffee in the little cafe near the town square might be a local rancher, or he could be an international art curator from Europe.
+That stranger you see getting coffee in the little cafe near the town square might be a local rancher, or he could be an international art collector from Europe.
 Who knows.
 The eclectic blend of people out here in the middle of nowhere is fascinating.

 Inside the almost impenetrable structure we notice dust and dead bugs accumulating from years gone by.
 I read that the initial intention was to never repair this artwork, but to let it degrade back into the natural landscape over time.
 It's anyone's guess how long that would take or if it's even true.
 Thought provoking nonetheless.